Accelerating Spectral Clustering on Quantum and Analog Platforms: Quantum-Analog Hybrid computation of spectral clustering

 the stability criteria $\frac{\mathrm{d}\mathbf{u}_1}{\mathrm{d} t}|_{t=0}=\mathbf{0}$ translates to the initial condition $\mathbf{u}_2(0)=0$.
 Therefore, all non-zero initial values for $\mathbf{u}_2$ lead to unstable dynamics.

-Since the graph Laplacian form used in~\cite{sahai2012hearing, zhu2022dynamic} is the random-walk variant of the graph Laplacian $\mathbf{L}_{\text{rw}}$, it does not have a Hermitian form.
-Consequently, the wave dynamics based on $\mathbf{L}_{\text{rw}}$ cannot be simulated using quantum platforms.
-For quantum devices, one is restricted to the symmetric graph Laplacian $\mathbf{L}_{\text{sym}}$ form defined in Eqn.~\ref{eqn:glap_sym}.
-Since the simulation is Hamiltonian, it is guaranteed to remain stable on quantum platforms.
+\begin{remark} We again note that since the graph Laplacian form used in~\cite{sahai2012hearing, zhu2022dynamic} is the random-walk variant of the graph Laplacian $\mathbf{L}_{\text{rw}}$, it does not have a Hermitian form.
+Consequently, the wave dynamics based on $\mathbf{L}_{\text{rw}}$ cannot be evolved using quantum platforms.
+Consequently, on quantum devices, one is restricted to the symmetric graph Laplacian $\mathbf{L}_{\text{sym}}$ form defined in Eqn.~\ref{eqn:glap_sym}.
+Moreover, since the simulation is Hamiltonian, it is guaranteed to remain stable on quantum platforms. \end{remark}